-This workshop is aimed at designers interested in pushing their boundaries and exploring the idea of quality in design in a tongue-in-cheek way.
+This workshop is aimed at people interested in analysing the notion of bad design and exploring the possibilities of working outside their personal framework of aesthetics and functionality.
 A background in graphic design, interface design, product design, or architecture is helpful, but not necessary.

 A laptop with an installed layout program.

 Day 2: Research and analysis of „bad design” objects

 Day 3–4: Working on entries for the bad design competion ?

 Bernd Grether studied graphic design at the Hochschule für Gestaltung Schwäbisch Gmünd.
 His practice focuses on editorial design and visual identities.
 Since 2015, he has been working as an assistant professor for the Information Design class at the Berlin Unversity of the Arts.

 Sam Kim is a graphic designer who is specialized in the design and art direction of visual identities.
 He works with a focus on strong visual language and systematic implementation.
 His projects are often developed in close collaboration with the client, from the initial concept to the final realization.
 He studied at University of the Arts Berlin in the class of Visual Systems from 2011 to 2016.
 Currently, he is working as a freelance designer based in Berlin and Hamburg.